rinaTaur/ng-work-time-tracker/README.md

 Dev-Club Timetracker Challenge
 ====================

-Simple time tracker that makes it easy to record what are you doing at office
+Simple time tracker that makes it easy to record time without hurting the user

-It's prototype of time tracker app that has been written with angular.js for fun.
+Winning entry DOES NOT need to use this as a starting point, but it is a nice clean Angular project with a simple Gulpfile to help you develop.

 ### [Demo](http://dmytroyarmak.github.io/ng-work-time-tracker)